-There's no better time time to splurge on a Business or First Class upgrade than on your honeymoon flight.
-But traveling in luxury doesn't have to mean shelling out a fortune or having elite status with the airline.
-Here are nine ways to score an upgraded seat with little to no cost.
+Wondering how to get free honeymoon upgrades?
+Traveling in luxury doesn't have to mean shelling out a fortune or having elite status with the airline.
+Here are ten ways to score fight upgrades for a honeymoon!

 The best way to score an upgrade without having to pay hundreds or thousands of dollars in cash is to use credit card points.
 Many cards reward you with points for every dollar you spend; once you accumulate enough points, you can transfer them to the airline frequent flier account of your choice and use them to "buy" an upgrade (note: generally, you'll still need to output a small account of cash for taxes).
-One of the best cards for travelers is the Chase Sapphire Preferred Card, which offers a $200 annual travel credit, three times the points on travel, and a 100,000 bonus points if you spend $4,000 in the first three months.
-If you have a lot of wedding bills to cover, you can easily hit the minimum, collect the points, pay off the card, and use your points to score an upgrade (or even pay for a full Business Class ticket) that'll have you traveling to your honeymoon in style.
+One of the best cards for travelers is the Chase Sapphire Preferred Card, which two times the points on travel, and a 50,000 bonus points if you spend $4,000 in the first three months.
+If you have a lot of wedding bills to cover, you can easily hit the minimum, collect the points, pay off the card, and use your points to score an upgrade (or even pay for a full business-class ticket) that'll have you traveling to your honeymoon in style.

 To some extent, choosing the right flight is pure luck.
 If you're on a very full flight, there's a chance that the gate agent will need to upgrade a few passengers from Economy to Business class in order to free up Economy seats for the additional passengers.
 Of course, most of the time, they're going to choose frequent fliers who hold status with the airline (that's great news if you hold status; if not, you likely won't be the lucky couple chosen).
 On very empty flights, free upgrades are virtually unheard of; however, your chances of an upgrade being available for purchase at a reduced cost are much higher, so if your plan is to pay with cash, aim for flights in off-season and weekends when there are fewer business travelers.

 If you're on an oversold flight and your schedule allows you to be bumped and put on a different flight, ask for an upgrade on the alternate flight.
 Sometimes gate agents are so desperate for a volunteer that they're willing to sweeten the deal for travelers that are willing to take a different flight.
+Ideally, you can walk away with an upgraded ticket for another flight and a voucher for future travel with the airline.
 Just be sure to get details on the alternate flight and exactly what sort of compensation the airline is offering before you commit.

 Several airlines, including Aer Lingus, Icelandair, Airberlin, Air New Zealand, KLM, Lufthansa, and Etihad offer passengers the chance to bid on an upgrade.
 Some airlines operate the auction directly while others use a site called Plusgrade to manage the process.
 Not all flights are eligible and there's generally a minimum bid.
 Most airlines send an email if your flight is open for bidding, prompting you select an amount you're willing to pay (on top of the original fare).
 If your bid is selected your card will be charged the amount you bid.
 The bidding amount is usually half to one-third of the cost of buying the upgrade outright.